 If you wear dresses the options get into serious cute and fashionable territory.

 When thinking about what you can wear when you are dressing for breastfeeding you will definitely want to check out what you already own.
-Most mamas don’t have the budget to purchase an entire new nursing wardrobe when they are dressing for breastfeeding.
+Most mamas don’t have the budget to purchase an entire new nursing wardrobe.

 This is when you need to take a look at what is in your closet.
 You may be packing some things away for a while.
 If your plan is to nurse into toddlerhood you may even want to make a visit to a consignment shop.
 It doesn’t hurt to make some cash off of those clothes you’ll need to say bye-bye to.